Jason Feddy: Personal life

 Feddy attended Leeds' Morris Silman Middle School in the United Kingdom, which provided a rounded Jewish and secular education and Bar-Mitzvah training.
 Feddy and his family were longstanding members of one of the many local synagogues.
 Feddy was a member of the school and synagogue choirs.
 Active for all of his childhood years in the Kibbutz oriented youth movement (Habonim Dror), Feddy was raised to the soundtrack of Jewish music, both ancient and modern.
 His mother is an active member of various amateur choirs and liturgical singing groups.

 Feddy graduated from Allerton High School, Leeds, United Kingdom, in 1982.
 Later he attended Manchester College, Manchester, United Kingdom, 1997–1998; and thereafter attended the University of Manchester, Manchester, United Kingdom, 1998–1999.

-In 2010, Feddy married his sweetheart, classically trained actress Ava Burton, in Israel on Kibbutz Tuval, under a chuppah overlooking the Galilean hills.
+In 2010, Feddy married classically trained actress Ava Burton, in Israel on Kibbutz Tuval, under a chuppah overlooking the Galilean hills.
 They make their home in Aliso Viejo.